Choosing Our Orthopedics Team

 Camille joined the Cook Children's Orthopedic team in 2017, working directly with Dr. Ronald Burke.
 She primarily sees patients at the Walsh, Southwest, and Dodson locations.
 She enjoys helping children and teens return to the activities they love to participate in.

-Savana has been a member of the National Athletic Training Association for eight years.
-She is a Certified Functional Movement Systems level two specialist as well as an ImPACT Trained Athletic Trainer.
-Savana has a passion for helping her community, especially working with youth sports teams and helping them to achieve their goals.
+Carolyn has been a member of the National Athletic Training Association since 2006.
+She is a Certified Orthopaedic Technologist as well as an ImPACT Trained Athletic Trainer.
+Carolyn has a passion for helping her community, especially keeping youth in the activities they love.

-Savana lives in Aledo, Texas with her husband Ben and their dog Red.
-In her free time, she enjoys hunting, fishing and spending time with her family.
+Carolyn lives in Weatherford, Texas with her husband and their children.
+In her free time, she enjoys cooking, watching sports and spending time with her family.

 We're here to help.